orbeon/orbeon-forms-doc/form-runner/component/grid.md

       - removing of specific rows
   - `minimal`
     - does not show the "+" button at the top left
-    - does not show the row menu
+    - does not show the row menu and associated features
-    - does not allow reordering
     - instead just provides "Add another" and "Remove" links at the bottom

 ## Configuration properties